JuexingWang/JuexingWang.github.io/_pages/projects.md

 ---

 ## Trustworthy Intelligence
-I am involved in developing intelligent systems for secure and trustworthy human-computer interaction.
+I collaborate on intelligent systems for secure and trustworthy human-computer interaction.
 Our work explores sensing-driven authentication, behavioral understanding, and privacy-aware perception, with applications in biometric security, gesture understanding, and robust user-facing intelligence.

 {% assign sorted_projects = site.portfolio | sort: 'order' %}

 {% for post in sorted_projects %}